 With the recent spread of Covid-19 virus in the United States and the cold and flu season still in swing, any treatment that potentially decreases the incidence and severity of upper respiratory tract infections is worth exploring.

 Catechins are one of the main antioxidants found in tea.
 Research suggests that taking catechins may decrease the incidence of upper respiratory tract infections.
 A trial in healthcare workers suggested that dosing catechins may halve the risk of getting sick (Furushima 2019).

 A review on tea and catechins also found that they may be useful in preventing colds and flu.
-Data is suggestive that tea and tea catechins may decrease upper respiratory infections by around one-third to over one-half (Furushima 2018).
+Data is suggestive that tea and tea catechins may decrease upper respiratory infections between one-third to over one-half (Furushima 2018).

 Green tea and green tea supplements have been used in weight loss products for a number of years.
 While data has some inconsistencies, a recent meta-analysis showed that green tea supplements were beneficial for metabolic syndrome and obesity.
 The study found improvements in blood sugar and HDL cholesterol along with weight loss (Li 2019).

 Other review studies looking at green tea for suppressing appetite or for maintaining weight loss didn’t show significance (Stuby 2019, van Baak 2019).
-Overall, we need better research, however, I think it is likely that green tea has some benefits for weight loss.
+Overall, we need better research.
+However, I think it is likely that green tea may have some benefits.
 While rare cases of liver damage have occurred with green tea supplements (Hu 2018), when used as a beverage, green tea is very safe.